2024: The year of DMARC as a business imperative

 To mitigate these attacks, the agency recommends many baseline protections including enabling DMARC, SPF, and DKIM, and making sure that your DMARC enforcement is set to p=reject.

-PCI DDS 4.0
+PCI DSS 4.0

 On March 31, 2022, the PCI Security Standards Council (PCI SSC) released DSS v4.0.
 While these requirements for payment processors do not go into effect until March 31, 2025, the majority of organizations are using this year to make sure they are completely compliant.

-One of the new requirements in PCI DDS v4.0 is phishing protection.
+One of the new requirements in PCI DSS v4.0 is phishing protection.
 Req 5.4.1 requires “automated mechanisms” to detect and protect against phishing attacks.
 Though this requirement is for “processes and mechanisms” and does not point to a specific solution, best practices would point to implementing DMARC, SPF, and DKIM.

 Security ratings requirements